nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 Each line will have an equal chance of being said.

-To weight lines use a `%` followed by a number to weight by.
-For example a `%2` will mean that line has twice the chance of being picked as a normal line.
+To weight lines, use a `%` followed by a number to weight by.
+For example, a `%2` will mean that line has twice the chance of being picked as a normal line.

 ```
-%3 Nathan: This line as a 60% chance of being picked
+%3 Nathan: This line has a 60% chance of being picked
 %2 Nathan: This line has an 40% chance of being picked
 ```